The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If your business is in need of quick cash, your first instinct might be to apply for a fast business loan.
-These typically come from online lenders specializing in quick, automated approvals and next-day loan funding.
+These come from online lenders that offer quick approvals and next-day loan funding.

 But fast business loans have a variety of drawbacks.
 With less-than-perfect credit, you could face high rates and loan fees.
-And even with strong credit, the repayment term or borrowing limits might be less than ideal when compared to traditional loans from banks and credit unions.
+And even with strong credit, the repayment term or borrowing limits might be less than ideal.

-If you find that fast business loans aren’t what your company needs, or you just want to explore other options, here are the best alternatives to fast business loans.
+If you find that fast business loans aren’t for you and want to explore other options, here are the best alternatives to fast business loans.

-Traditional business loans are loans that aren’t focused on the speed of approval and funding.
+Traditional business loans aren’t focused on the speed of approval and funding.
 While you can get a traditional business loan from an online lender, they’re more typically offered by banks or credit unions.

-The benefits of traditional business loans include larger loan limits and more flexibility with repayment terms.
-They may also have lower interest rates and fees, especially if your company doesn’t have a great credit score.
+Traditional business loans usually have larger loan limits and flexible repayment terms.
+They may also have lower interest rates and fees, especially if you have a great credit score.
 But they may have stricter requirements than alternative lenders.

 Getting a business loan and receiving the funds can also take much longer.
 If the lender uses a manual underwriting process, it could take days to a week or more before the lender makes a decision.
 After that, disbursing the funds to your business bank account could take a few more days.